That Left Turn in Albuquerque, 1938-2019

 Something is burrowing through the desert when a creature pops up through a hole in the dirt.
 A grey rabbit stands, brushing himself off and looking at his surroundings.
 Realizing he’s not where he should be, he checks his map and says aloud with mild irritation:

 That Bugs Bunny statement is a frequently used gag in a number of Warner Brothers cartoons.
-But seriously, that is one very specific geographical reference.
+But in all seriousness, it is a very specific geographical reference.
 What does Bugs mean by “that left turn?”
 Is it a real thing?

 Let’s go to New Mexico in the American Southwest, to Albuquerque, whose modern development has been shaped by the car and high-speed roads.
-The city’s history is tied with the creation of the American highway and with one of the most well-known highway, US route 66.
+The city’s history is tied with the creation of the American highway and one of the most well-known: US route 66.

-• Turn right, and drivers are headed away from US-66 and north towards Santa Fe.
+• Turn right, and drivers are headed away from US-66, northbound towards Santa Fe.

-• Jig slightly left, and drivers continue west on US-66 towards Arizona and the highway’s west terminus in Los Angeles, California.
+• Jig slightly left, and drivers continue westbound on US-66 towards Arizona and beyond to the highway’s western terminus in Los Angeles, California.

-John Deeth wrote about this in August 2011.
+John Deeth also wrote about the “left turn” in August 2011.

 The evolution of “that left toin”

-The 20th-century has seen rapid urban expansion across the city, spreading into areas covered in desert scrub.
-Drivers tracing old US-66 and heading west on Central Avenue now have the option of remaining straight ahead (west) on Central Avenue, turning right (north) onto Rio Grande Boulevard SW, or turning left (south) onto Rio Grande Boulevard NW for local access.
-The last third option did not show up until the 1950s.
+The 20th-century has seen rapid urban expansion across Albuquerque, spreading into areas once covered in desert scrub.
+Drivers tracing old US-66 and heading west on Central Avenue now have the option of remaining straight ahead (west) on Central Avenue, turning right (north) onto Rio Grande Boulevard SW, or turning “hard” left (south) onto Rio Grande Boulevard NW for local neighbourhood access.
+That third option did not show up until the 1950s.
 In the following 1938, 1940s, 1954, and 2019 maps, the intersection of Central Ave. and Rio Grande Boulevard is marked with a black asterisk; north is at the top of each map.

 USGS 1938 map: the post-1937 alignment of US-66 occurred after map printing (source).